DevLaka/Predicting-successfulness-of-direct-marketing-campaigns-conducted-by-a-banking-institution/README.md

-﻿# redicting successfulness of direct marketing campaigns conducted by a banking institution over the phone using Logistic Regression
+﻿# Predicting successfulness of direct marketing campaigns conducted by a banking institution over the phone using Logistic Regression